lauscolares/Django-Review-Website/README.md

 If you are already logged in, you will see a profile button and logout button.

 To add a new review, you can click on the company you want and there you will see a button to create a new review.
+It is only possible to add a review if you are logged in.

 It is only possible to add a new company through the Django Admin page (access 'yourLocalLink/admin').
 The same applies to delete anything.